alucebur/python-exercises/README.md

 Exercises are divided into folders:
 - [CALC](#calc) - Basic calculator using Tkinter.
-- [CRUD_GUI](#crud_gui) - CRUD app using Tkinter and SQLite3.
+- [CRUD_GUI](#crud-gui) - CRUD app using Tkinter and SQLite3.

 ---

-## calc
+## Calc
 This is a calculator that let us do some basic aritmethic operations.
 Tkinter library was used for the GUI.
+Decimal format: 3,14.

 ![calc][imgcalc]

 ---

-## crud_gui
+## Crud Gui
 This is an application that let us Create, Read, Update and Delete (CRUD) info from different users in a local database.
 Tkinter was used for the GUI, sqlite3 to work with the SQLite database, and passlib for hashing passwords.
+SQLite queries are parameterized to improve security, and the OS library was used for compatibility between Windows-UNIX systems.

 ![crud_gui][imgcrud_gui]